 Gum Disease Treatment Arlington Heights

-Effective Periodontal Therapy for Healthy Smiles
+Effective Periodontal Treatment for Healthy Smiles

 Unlike the phase in your childhood when your baby teeth fall out, losing teeth in your adult years is not normal.
 With proper hygiene practices and the modern technology of the dental field, adult teeth can and should last an entire lifetime!
+Unfortunately, studies indicate that about 50% of adults in the United States between the ages of 20 and 64 have lost at least one permanent tooth.
+The leading cause?
+Gum disease.

 Why Choose Westgate Dental Care for Gum Disease Treatment?